Skip to Main Content

 Before you start your research think about publishing

 Before you start your research and writing, it is worth thinking about where you are going to publish.
-Contemplating this early means you can look at the requirements of the journal, assess the formatting and referencing styles and understand your responsibilities as an author in terms of protocols and data management.
+Contemplating this early means you can look at the requirements of the journal's you're interested in, assess the required style and understand your responsibilities as an author in terms of protocols and data management.
 This ensures you will be well-prepared when you start the submission process.

 Choosing a journal